MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-mde-phase-3.md

 To get help with uninstalling your non-Microsoft solution, contact their technical support team.

-## Make sure Defender for Endpoint is working correctly
+## Step 6: Make sure Defender for Endpoint is working correctly

 Now that you have onboarded to Defender for Endpoint, and you have uninstalled your former non-Microsoft solution, your next step is to make sure that Defender for Endpoint working correctly.